Shanetiltongc/taxonpages/pages/studentshowcase.md

-# Student Showcase
+# Lab Showcase

-Welcome to the **Student Showcase**!
-Below is a list of student projects.
+Welcome to the **Lab Showcase**!
+Below is a list of projects from Lab associates.
 Click on a project to view more details.

 ---